LamBoot — a sheep in a boot

 • Not a Windows-only loader.
 Primarily Linux; Windows is chainloaded via the ESP as any UEFI loader would.

-• Not shim-review-approved yet. v0.8.3 ships with self-signed db keys or requires MOK enrollment.
-Shim-review submission is on the v1.0 roadmap.
+• Not shim-review-approved yet. v0.9.1 ships with self-signed db keys or requires MOK enrollment.
+Path D — Microsoft shim-review submission — is the v1.0 trust-baseline expansion.

 • Not an enterprise vendor-supported product.
 Community-supported, dual-licensed open source.
 Commercial support is a future conversation.